Tokyo Paralympics day-by-day guide

 Austrian Pepo Puch will be one of those to challenge Pearson in the equestrian arena.
 The former three-day eventer competed at the Athens Olympics before a riding accident in 2008 left him with incomplete paraplegia.
 He has won golds at the last two Games and will be aiming to make it three in a row.

 In the pool, Ireland's Ellen Keane will be looking to upgrade her bronze from Rio in the SB8 100m breaststroke (11:42).
-Keane will challenge reigning champion Katarina Roxon from Canada but world champion Brock Whiston from Great Britain will be absent having been deemed ineligible because of classification issues.
+Keane will challenge reigning champion Katarina Roxon from Canada and New Zealand's Sophie Pascoe but world champion Brock Whiston from Great Britain will be absent having been deemed ineligible because of classification issues.

 American Anastasia Pagonis makes her Games debut in the S11 400m freestyle (10:13) - the event where she broke the world record earlier this year.
 The 17-year-old started to lose her sight aged 12 but eventually found hope in sport and is also a social media star.